Youth, Sport & Recreation Program

 Youth in Communities

-East Arnhem Shire Council Youth with essential funding provided by Youth in Communities program with the Department of Families, Housing, Community Services and Indigenous Affairs aims to deliver a comprehensive youth strategy in region that:
+East Arnhem Regional Council Youth with essential funding provided by Youth in Communities program with the Department of Families, Housing, Community Services and Indigenous Affairs aims to deliver a comprehensive youth strategy in region that:

 - provides an effective diversion for young Indigenous people from at risk behaviours;